 The school team has been working for many years to provide an optimal international experience here in Nantes, and has been awarded the “Bienvenue en France” label by the Ministry of Foreign Affairs.

-Since 2005, students on mobility programs have benefitted from an international class combining international and French students, and in 2020 we are opening Le Studio France in order to give international students coming here to do their master’s an even better welcome.
+Since 2005, students on mobility programs have benefitted from an international class combining international and French students, and in we opened Le Studio France in 2020 in order to give international students coming here to do their master’s an even better welcome.

 5 – and an environment conducive to innovation